jarrid-xyz/keyper-tutorial/6-use-cases/6-4-deploy-keyper-via-github-action/README.md

 sudo apt install gh -y
 ```

 Login to Github and store the secret.
 You can follow the steps in [2.
 Create App Configuration and Credentials (GCP)](../../2-create-app-configuration-and-credentials-gcp/README.md) to create a `keyper/.cdktf-sa-key.json`.
-Alternatively, you can create and upload your own service account key json file.
+Alternatively, you can create and upload your own service account key JSON file.

 ```sh {"cwd":"../../","id":"01J8ECSXXH1TH043XEVYPTD0DR"}
 gh auth login